Cultural land advisor to help Kaikōura farmers “get ahead of the game”

 Understanding and implementing mahinga kai values

 He will work with local farmers and industry groups, to understand the importance of mahinga kai and how they can incorporate mahinga kai values in managing their farms.
-Under new rules for farm environment plans, farmers are expected to understand and implement, a mahinga kai component.
+Under rules for farm environment plans, farmers are expected to understand and implement, a mahinga kai component.

 Educating people about mahinga kai is an exciting opportunity for Makarini who grew up immersed in the knowledge of how important the environment, water and biodiversity species were.